-Changelly is really great for altcoins.
-They support a variety of cryptocurrencies including Bitcoin, Litecoin, Bytecoin, Monero, Quazarcoin, Digitalnote, Dash, Ethereum, NuBits and many more…
+Changelly is great for altcoins.
+They support a variety of cryptocurrencies, including Bitcoin, Litecoin, Bytecoin, Monero, Quazarcoin, Digitalnote, Dash, Ethereum, NuBits and many more…

-This is a very popular platform and accessible almost worldwide.
+This is a very popular platform and is accessible almost worldwide.
 They also accept Visa and Mastercard.

 - Fast transactions.

 - High liquidity and trading limits.